-In evaluating electoral outcomes and vote choice, we focus on the first two decades of the twenty-first century, a period during which economic dislocations mounted in industrial centers and a populist "backlash" emerged (Mansfield, Milner, and Rudra 2021).
-We primarily measure employment conditions at the county level, reflecting male-dominated industries' distortion of local labor markets and the localized nature of industrial disruption.
-Aggregation to the county level permits use of a shift-share instrument for gendered workforce shifts, aiding identification of the effect of decline in male-dominated industries.
+In evaluating electoral outcomes and vote choice, we focus on the first two decades of the twenty-first century, a period during which economic dislocations mounted in many industrial centers and a populist "backlash" emerged (Mansfield, Milner, and Rudra 2021).
+In our primary tests we measure employment conditions at the county level, reflecting the localized nature of industrial disruptions (Broz, Frieden, and Weymouth 2021).
+Aggregation to the county level moreover permits use of a novel shift-share instrument for gendered workforce shifts, aiding identification of the causal effect of decline in male-dominated industries.